DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/teleconnections.rst

 * **MJO**: computes the MJO Hovmoeller plots based on the top net thermal radiation flux (tnlwrf) variable.

-There are three other classes to produce the plots:
+There are three other classes for the plots:

 * **PlotNAO**: produces the NAO index time series and the regression and correlation maps.